Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 | ```alfresco-tengine-aio.service``` | Alfresco AIO Transform Core Engine |
 | ```alfresco-transform-router.service``` | Alfresco Transformation Router Service |

+Please be aware that some configuration changes (e.g. postgres pg_hba, properties files, ...) can trigger a service restart and a consequent application downtime.
+For this reason you may want to run the playbook only during a scheduled maintenance window.

 ## TCP Port Configuration

 Several roles setup services that listen on TCP ports and several roles wait for TCP ports to be listening before continuing execution (indicated by `Yes` in the "Required For Deployment" column).
 The table below shows the communication paths and port numbers used.